mvextensions/mvbasic/doc/Extension Guide.md

 ### 7.8 Associating Programs with the MVextension

 Most programming languages have a file extension that says what language it is.
 Python is .py, C# is .cs etc. MV Basic typically does not follow this concept.
-To manually load the MVBasic extension, choose "Change Language Mode" from the command palette.
-Choose MVBasic from the dropdown and the extension will load. ctrl-K M MV is a quick keyboard shortcut to achieve that.
+To manually load the MV Basic extension, choose `Change Language Mode` from the command palette.
+Choose `MV Basic` from the dropdown and the extension will load. <kbd>Ctrl</kbd>+<kbd>K</kbd>+<kbd>M</kbd>+<kbd>MV</kbd> is a quick keyboard shortcut to achieve that.

 To automatically load the extension, we can configure the workspace so any files without a known extension are linked to the MV BASIC extension.
 This is achieved by adding the following setting to your Workspace settings.